DipakSirsath312/Gambling-Simulation-Project/README.md

 🔍 Example Output

 Welcome to the Gambling Simulation!

 Player starts with $1000

 Round 1: Bet $50 — Result: Win!
 New Balance: $1050

 Round 2: Bet $50 — Result: Lose.
 New Balance: $1000
 ...
 Simulation complete: Total Rounds: 20, Final Balance: $1120

 ---

+# 🧠 Concepts Demonstrated

+1. Object-Oriented Programming (classes, objects, methods)

+2. Use of random number generation for simulation

+3. Loops to iterate rounds of play

+4. Conditionals to determine win/loss and update state

+5. Encapsulation and clean method decomposition for readability and maintainability

+---